The 20 Best Branchiootorenal Syndrome Doctors in Japan

 Kagoshima, JP

-Masanori Tsukamoto practices in Kagoshima, Japan.
+Masanori Tsukamoto practices practicing medicine in Kagoshima, Japan.
 Mr. Tsukamoto is rated as an Advanced expert by MediFind in the treatment of Branchiootorenal Syndrome.
-His top areas of expertise are Pulmonary Atresia with Intact Ventricular Septum, Pallister-Hall Syndrome, Branchiootorenal Syndrome, Branchio-Oculo-Facial Syndrome (BOFS), and Endoscopy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Atresia with Intact Ventricular Septum, Pallister-Hall Syndrome, Branchio-Oculo-Facial Syndrome (BOFS), Branchiootorenal Syndrome, and Endoscopy.

 Advanced in Branchiootorenal Syndrome